Close Menu

 • By encrypting data on-the-fly at the drive level with no performance impact

-• By providing instant secure erasure (cryptographic erasure, thereby making the data no longer readable)
+• By providing instant secure erasure (cryptographic erasure, thereby making the data no longer readable).
+The following sections describe the benefits in more detail.

-Automatic encryption
+Automatic Encryption

 A company must keep its data secure.
 With the threat of data loss due to physical theft or improper